Below is a hyperlinked list of questions covered by this article:

-What should I if I find a published Coda doc that I think is inappropriate?
+What should I do if I find a published Coda doc that I think is inappropriate?

 To keep the Coda experience safe and appropriate for a diverse audience, we are publishing a set of policies & guidelines for Content, Usernames and Community Participation.